calda/calstephens.tech/_posts/2019-08-25-announcing-photo-map.md

 One problem is that, the more platforms an app supports, the more likely people are to expect it to sync their data across all of their devices.
 Right now, Photo Map doesn't offer any cloud syncing functionality.
 I feel like, for the Mac app experience to make sense, it would have to sync with the iPhone app.
 I *conveniently* have an unused iCloud Drive-based photo syncing system (that I built for [Window](/blog/announcing-window-3) but [never shipped](/blog/window-acquired)) lying around.
 So I'm thinking about it!

 <h4>Launch 🚀</h4>
 I've been working on Photo Map since April, and it's been in beta since July.
 I'm super pumped to see how the launch goes!
 Only time will tell, but I'm optimistic.
-Download it and [let me know what you think!](https://twitter.com/calstephens98)!
+Download it and [let me know what you think](https://twitter.com/calstephens98)!!

 <h3>Downloading Photo Map</h3>

 Photo Map is now available to download on the [**App Store**](https://apps.apple.com/us/app/photo-map-us-europe-more/id1472276407#?platform=iphone) for iPhone and iPad!

+{% include photoswipe.html images=page.hero max-height=500 %}

 {% include appstore.html link='https://apps.apple.com/us/app/photo-map-us-europe-more/id1472276407#?platform=iphone' %}